didyagitit/time_tracker/README.md

 ### Setup Backend

 The backend was built with Ruby on Rails.
 The database is MySQL.
+Here are some tutorials on how to install Ruby and Rails in Ubuntu: [text link with title](https://gorails.com/setup/ubuntu/16.04#ruby "Ruby") and [text link with title](https://gorails.com/setup/ubuntu/16.04#rails "Rails").

 ```bash
 cd backend